ryan-roemer/loose-bits/_posts/2013-07-10-writing-a-technical-book-part-1.md

 6. Headless Web Testing - Feb.
 19, 2013
 7. Appendix A: Other JavaScript Test Frameworks - Feb.
 25, 2013

-In retrospect, this schedule was **insane** and in no way was feasible given that I had a full time job and was expecting to write on nights and weekends.
+In retrospect, this schedule was **insane** and was in no way feasible given that I had a full time job and was expecting to write on nights and weekends.
 But, the story of the how all of the deadlines (both mine and my publisher's) slipped over the course of the book is for another post.

-Suffice to say that I should have massively padded the draft chapter due dates in the contract by at least a factor of 1.5 from what I have here.
-And, as a first time author, I really should have erred on the side of further deadlines.
+Suffice to say that I should have padded the draft chapter due dates in the contract by at least a factor of 1.5 from what I have here.
+Being a first time author, I really had no real idea how long things would actually take, and my intuition now tells me that drafting chapters is slower your first time.